ramonabroberg/musicmaniac-drf-api/README.md

     - Delete posts.
     - Like posts.
     - Comment on posts.
-    - See the posts you've liked on a separate page.
+    - Edit profile.
 - It's possible to create, edit and delete as admin.
-- You can not like your own posts as planned.
+- It's not possible for users to like their own posts.
-- You can search on posts by specific values from the posts.
+- Users can search on posts by title, username, intrument, genre and description.

 # Deployment